luludada/Resume/README.md

 ## Summary

-* Current an university student, major in Fouble Major with Computer Science and Statistics.
+* Current an university student, major in double Major with Computer Science and Statistics.

 * 2 year experience specializing in building, designing and programming on VEX Robot.